Choosing a line of nutrients to feed your plants with can be a daunting task, especially if you have never grown before.

 Plants and nutrients pH: What it is and why it matters

 Every plant has a preferred pH range for healthy production.
-The soil or hydroponic solution pH affects chemical and biological reactions such as availability of essential nutrients, toxicities caused by non-essential elements, and soil health.
+The soil or hydroponic solution pH affects chemical and biological reactions such as the availability of essential nutrients, toxicities caused by non-essential elements, and soil health.

 pH is a measure of a solution's acidity or alkalinity, expressed as the concentration of hydrogen ions.